ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - RS/RO: the RS promises it protects its resources from unauthorized access, and only accepts valid access tokens issued by a trusted AS.
 In case tokens are key bound, proper validation is expected from the RS.

-- AS/RO: the AS is expected to follow the decisions made by the RO, either through interactive consent requests, repeated interactions or automated rules (as described in {{sequence}}).
-Privacy considerations aim to reduce the risk of an honest but too curious AS, or the consequences of an unexpected user data exposure.
+- AS/RO: the AS is expected to follow the decisions made by the RO, either through interactive consent requests, repeated interactions, or automated rules (as described in {{sequence}}).
+Privacy considerations aim to reduce the risk of an honest but too-curious AS, or the consequences of an unexpected user data exposure.

 - AS/RS: the AS promises to issue valid access tokens to legitimate client requests (i.e. after carrying out appropriate due diligence, as defined in the GNAP protocol).
 Some optional configurations are covered by {{I-D.ietf-gnap-resource-servers}}.

 A global assumption made by GNAP is that authorization requests are security and privacy sensitive, and appropriate measures are respectively detailed in {{security}} and {{privacy}}.

-A formal trust model is out of scope of this specification, but might be carried out thanks to {{promise-theory}}.
+A formal trust model is out of scope of this specification, but one could be developed using techniques such as {{promise-theory}}.

 ## Protocol Flow {#protocol}